 When the lender requires more than the In School Loan Deferment request form, the Registrar’s Office is here to help.
-We have certification of enrollment request forms available in our office, as well as on the Registrar’s Office website.
+We have Student Verification Request available in our office, as well as on the Registrar’s Office website.
 Simply fill out the form, turn it in, and the Registrar’s staff will have the letter out on your behalf as soon as possible.
 These letters can be used for a variety of other purposes as well.
 Some common needs are for insurance purposes or to receive discounts from car dealerships.

 This has been great, but I still have other questions.
 Whom can I contact about my specific needs?